LiaScript/docs/README.md

 #### 1. Animations

     --{{0}}--
-Where might such a integration of LiaScript into ASCII-Art shine?
-Of course when using animations to highlight a certain point.
+Such integration of LiaScript into ASCII art can shine when you want to use animations to highlight a certain point.
-The following example shows the different usages of animations.
+For example, in the following example, different usages of animations are demonstrated.
-The first 3 are inline-animations, that is why the number is bound to the text.
-While the last is a block-animation where the number is hidden.
+The first three are inline animations, where the number is bound to the text.
+The last example is a block animation where the number is hidden.

 ```` markdown
 ``` ascii